AngadDtu/ArsenalDelhi/README.md

 #Apis:
 Football-org.com

-#How to run the App?
+#Steps to get Application up and running:

 First download the source source code ,build gradle in any android sdk(studio/eclipse) and then Run the code in your device